sysaulab/fuzzy_dict/PAPER.md

 5. If the exact bucket contains a word that scores exactly 1.0, return it immediately as the sole result (perfect match).
 6. Sort all collected candidates by score descending and return the top `limit` results.

 Because the number of effective bits is at most 64, generating the list of masks is constant time, and each bucket lookup is O(1).
-This makes the search extremely fast.
+This makes the candidate collection extremely fast.

 ### 2.4 Scoring